Manny Diaz (American football): Return to Miami

 After Mark Richt's retirement on December 30, 2018, Diaz was hired as head coach at the University of Miami.
 He was introduced at a press conference on January 2, 2019.

 In three seasons, Diaz posted a 21-15 record.
 In his third season, Miami was ranked in the Top 15 of the Associated Press poll but stumbled to a 2-4 start.
 Although the team recovered to finish 7-5, media speculated Diaz was in danger of losing his job.
 On December 6, 2021, Miami fired him.

 Penn State

 On December 11, 2021, Diaz was hired to be the defensive coordinator and linebackers coach at Penn State University under head coach James Franklin.
 Diaz replaced long-time defensive coordinator Brent Pry after his departure to become head coach at Virginia Tech.
+Under Diaz, Penn St’s defense ranked 2nd in the country in total defense.
+Diaz was named a semi-finalist for the 2023 Broyles Award.

+Duke

+On December 7, 2023, Diaz was named the 23rd head coach at Duke University.

 Personal life

-Diaz served as a production assistant at ESPN.
-The last highlight reel he cut was the 1997 Masters.
-Diaz and his wife, Stephanie, live in State College, PA with their three sons, Colin, Gavin and Manny.
+Diaz and his wife, Stephanie, have three sons, Colin, Gavin and Manny.
+His father Manuel Diaz formerly served as the mayor of Miami, FL and chair of the Florida Democratic Party.